zettsu-t/sudokusse/sudokusse.md

   used the step 2 instead of rows.)
 1. If the row has multiple cells that have least and same size of candidates, use a cell found first.

+When every cell in the ongoing sudoku map has unique candidate, SudokuSSE checks whether all rows, columns, and boxes in the map are correct.
+If it is correct, it is a solution of the map.
+Guessing a candidate sometimes leads an incorrect solution when the guess is wrong and SudokuSSE filters it out.

 Before starting backtracking, SudokuSSE makes a copy of the sudoku map to rewind backtracking.
 The map has only primitives so we can use